ddmayor/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute : adds execute permission to the owner 6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users 7-everbody :  adds execution permission to the owner, the group owner and the other users
+5-execute : adds execute permission to the owner 6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users 7-everbody :  adds execution permission to the owner, the group owner and the other users 8-James_Bond : all permission to others but no permission to user and group